mlc-mlapis/docs/src/documentation/services/runtimes/php.md

 Zerops Routing Service (see the schema of a Zerops project with [external access](/documentation/overview/how-zerops-works-inside/typical-schemas-of-zerops-projects.html#with-external-access)) takes care of SSL certificate management and internal translation of HTTPS protocol to HTTP for all project's services.

-Your application logic may need to check or do something when a client is accessing it using HTTPS protocol (user's requests are encrypted).
+Your application logic may need to check or do something when a client is accessing it using HTTPS protocol (user's encrypted requests).
 In such a case, it's possible to inspect the **`HTTP_X_FORWARDED_PROTO`** header.

 ```php
 if (